Primula auricula: Cultivation

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.
 In the UK two National Collections of auriculas are held by Hillview Hardy Plants nursery, on a 1 acre plot in Worfield, Shropshire.

 Auriculas

 The term auricula is also used collectively for plants which have been developed from a hybrid between P. auricula and P. hirsuta.
 Thousands of cultivars are available in a wide range of colours, and several societies are devoted to their cultivation and display.

-Primula auricula is depicted on the obverse side of Austrian € 0.05 euro coins.
+Primula auricula is depicted on the obverse side of the Austrian €0.05 euro coins.